Presents the Tell

 "Joseph" is the first son of Rachel, by Rachel and Jacob.
 The sons of Bihah were Dan and Naphtali, and the sons of Zilpah were Gad and Asher.
 Joseph was with his big brothers and watched what they were doing, and then went tattling to his father of his brother's actions.
 They may have been a little lazy, however this does not indicate an act of a criminal nature, but disobedience to their fathers wishes.

 Even though Joseph was only seventeen, and his father was well over one hundred years old, Joseph was the overseer for his father.
-The two had grown close together, and Jacob [Israel] had come to rely upon his youngest son.
+The two had grown close together, and Jacob [Israel] had come to rely upon his young son.
 You know how this goes over with older brothers, when one son is treated differently then the others.
 Is the picture starting to form?

 Genesis 37:3 "Now Israel loved Joseph more than all his children, because he was the son of his old age: and he made him a coat of many colours."

 Jacob is starting to show the other sons that Joseph is his favorite.
-Think about that, and now to show it outwardly, he has established this pattern through this coat that he made for his youngest son.
+Think about that, and now to show it outwardly, he has established this pattern through this coat that he made for his young son.

 The coat, or raiment that is worn, even to this day, marks the social rank and position of the wearer.
 Amongst the Bedouins, the chief and his eldest son wear a distinctive garment, and this accounts for Jacob's desire for Joseph to be marked for this official and priestly position.
 Back in Genesis 27 Esau sold his "Birthright", or raiment that marked as the rightful heir to Isaac's birthright, and Hebrews 12:16 rightfully called this act, "Profane".